Alex Ovechkin reaches 800 career goals with hat trick - WHIZ News

-CHICAGO (AP) — Washington Capitals star Alex Ovechkin became the third NHL player to reach 800 career goals when he scored three times Tuesday night at Chicago.
+Ovechkin became the third NHL player to reach 800 career goals when he scored three times Tuesday night, touching off a wild celebration for his team and an appreciative Chicago crowd.

+“Soon as it happened, kind of relief,” Ovechkin said after Washington’s 7-3 win over the Blackhawks.
+“Kind of happiness in general.”

 Ovechkin scored on his first two shots, beating Blackhawks goaltender Petr Mrazek 24 seconds into the game before stuffing one home on a power play with 11:46 left in the first period.
-The 37-year-old winger then completed his 29th career hat trick when he sent a rebound over a sprawled Mrazek 6:34 into the third.
+The 37-year-old winger then completed his 29th career hat trick when he knocked Anthony Mantha’s pass over a sprawled Mrazek 6:34 into the third.

-“Soon as it happened, kind of relief,” Ovechkin said after Washington’s 7-3 win.
-“Kind of happiness and enjoyment.”
+“When he got the first goal today, I was like, ‘This is the night,’” teammate Evgeny Kuznetsov said.

-The rest of the Capitals poured onto the ice to celebrate after the historic goal, and the fans at the United Center responded by throwing their hats down and chanting “Ovi!
-Ovi!”
+The rest of the Capitals jumped off the bench to celebrate after the milestone goal, and hats rained down on the ice from the crowd of 16,181.
+Fans in Chicago then chanted “Ovi!
+Ovi!” — drawing a wave from Ovechkin.

-Ovechkin moved within one goal of Gordie Howe for second all-time.
-Wayne Gretzky has the record with 894 goals.
+The star forward moved within one goal of Gordie Howe for second all-time.
+Wayne Gretzky holds the record with 894 goals.

 “It’s a big number,” Ovechkin said.
 “It’s the best company (you can) ever imagine since you started playing hockey.”